 As I sat at my desk and stared, I pondered my chef-solicited options.
 Roasted.
 Mashed.
 Pickled.
 Pan-seared.
 Souped.
-I wanted something sufficiently traditional, but sorta outlandish.
+I wanted something sufficiently traditional but sorta outlandish.
 Something to surprise my guests yet not alarm them.
 Something that wouldn’t upstage everything else.
 Something simple.
 So I did the only thing I could think to do.
 I emailed the only person whose palate I truly trust.
 And that would be Pulitzer prize-winning food critic, Jonathan Gold.
-(Sorry, E.)

 They were lovely, that initial batch.
-The skins had turned to parchment while the interior had puffed like little pommes duchesse.
+The skins turned to shatteringly crisp parchment while the interior puffed like little pommes duchesse.
 The heat rendered them crisp outside, tender within, and intriguingly sweet throughout, just as I’d been assured.
 That was three years ago, yet I still remember that side dish like it was last night’s supper.

-Since then, I’ve come to have quite an intimate relationship with sunchokes, deviating somewhat from that initial foolproof technique and succumbing to all manner of my original temptations.
+Since then, I’ve come to have quite a chummy relationship with sunchokes, deviating somewhat from that initial foolproof technique and succumbing to all manner of temptations.
 Steamed.
 Sautéed.
 Souped.
-Crisped in thick chunks in oil.
-Even shaved raw atop salads, crisp as a water chestnut.
+Crisped.
+Even shaved raw atop salads.
 They’re so darn similar to potatoes, yet something in the innate tuberosity of sunchokes makes them moister, sweeter, better able to inflate like jumbo marshmallows over a campfire.
 But let’s be clear about one thing.
 It’s roasting that’s my preferred approach, the one I keep coming back to.
 It’s worth noting, I’ve never once bothered to remove their skins before cooking.
-Heck, if they’re papery thin, they can even be ignored.